angelotrabuco2013/neoOS/README.md

 > Please note: GH Pages are disabled, as i have to modify/replace the files to have my OSes branding & functionality.
+Thank you. - angelotrabuco2013

 <div align="center">